 SII SCR Coverage sensitivity testing is performed on an annual basis to assess the sensitivity of the SCR and the SCR coverage ratio to various scenarios stressing the Company's material risks.
 A summary of the sensitivity testing results has been provided by risk category below.
 No future management actions are assumed in any of the scenarios.
-A number of sensitivity tests resulted in a breach of the Company's Own Solvency Needs however they all remained above the 100% SCR coverage ratio, the base line coverage ratio of 140% at year-end is expected to increase above 150% once the retrospective reinsurance agreement is closed in the first half of 2025.
+None of the tests performed resulted in the SCR coverage ratio falling below the Company's Own Solvency Needs.